Introduction to US Law and Introduction to US Legal Practice

 Introduction to US Law Sections

-During the second week of Introduction to US Law, several days are devoted to exploring an evolving line of cases; the topic of these cases differs between sections that are TBD.
+During the second week of Introduction to US Law, several days are devoted to exploring an evolving line of cases; the topic of these cases differs between sections as indicated below.

-When sections are determined, you will receive a registration link via email that will allow you to indicate your preference as to section.
+You will receive a registration link via email that will allow you to indicate your preference as to section.
 We will honor your preference to the extent possible, while maintaining classes of equal size.
-If you do not indicate a preference, we will place you randomly into one of the Intro sections.
+If you do not indicate a preference, we will place you into one of the Intro sections.
 Once you are assigned to a section of Introduction to US Law, you will be automatically enrolled in the summer course Introduction to US Legal Practice.

 Syllabus and Class Schedule

-The syllabus and class schedule for Introduction to US Law and Introduction to US Legal Practice will be provided online for your reference a few weeks before the class begins.
+The syllabus and class schedule for Introduction to US Law and Introduction to US Legal Practice are posted online for your reference.

 Early Reading Assignments

 Reading for Introduction to US Law